Behrokh Khoshnevis

-Academic life
+Early life and education

-Khoshnevis's educational activities at USC include the teaching of a graduate course on Invention and Technology Development.
-He routinely conducts lectures and seminars on the subject of invention.
+Khoshnevis received his BS in industrial engineering in Iran at the Sharif University of Technology in 1974.
+He received his MS in 1975, and his PhD in industrial engineering and management from Oklahoma State University in 1979.
+Khoshnevis's educational activities at USC include the teaching of a graduate course in the Invention and Technology Development, and routinely conducting lectures and seminars on the subject of invention.
 He has supervised 34 Ph.D. theses and 4 post-doctoral researchers at USC.